CprimeLearningLabs/terraform-aws-intro/labs/lab-2.1-Provider/lab2.1-provider.md

 touch main.tf
 ```

+> If you are using a Windows workstation, you can create the file through the file explorer UI.
+Be sure the file extension is ".tf" and not ".txt".

 Open the file for edit.
-You can use your choice of command line editor: vi, vim, nano.

 In the file, create a terraform block to specify that "random" is a required provider.
 We also specify that we want to use version 0.15.0 or above for the Terraform version.